 Finally, after years of unsuccessfully looking for work, he found a theater where they were prepared to give him a chance to shine again.

-The theatre director siad to him, “This is the most important part and it has only one line.
+The theatre director said to him, “This is the most important part and it has only one line.
 You must walk on to the stage carrying a rose.
 You must hold the rose with just one finger and your thumb, sniff the rose deeply and then say the line, ‘Ah, the sweet aroma of my mistress‘”.

 Well, as you might imagine, the actor was thrilled at being given this opportunity and vowed to himself that he would remember the line at all costs and not let the theatre management down.

 All day long before the play, he was practicing his line over and over again, until he had it memorised absolutely perfect.

 Finally, the time came for the play to begin.

 The curtain went up, the actor walked onto the stage, held his fingers up and with great passion delivered the line; “Ah, the sweet aroma of my mistress“.

 The theatre erupted.
 The audience was screaming with laughter and the director was steaming!
 “You fool!” he cried, “You have ruined me!”

 The actor was bewildered, “What happened?
 Did I forget my line?” he asked.

-“No, you idiot!” the director screamed, “You forgot the rose!”
+“No, you idiot!” the theatre director screamed, “You forgot the rose!”